 Buckley, Harary, Distance in Graphs, 1990

 This book is somewhat forgotten, but it was my introduction to the components of network theory—fundamental graph theory, centrality measures, etc. I guess I found it after first trying Bollobas’ Modern Graph Theory (that many early network physicists cited as a graph theory intro, although it is pretty heavy stuff . . ).
-I loved the style of Buckley and Harary, much lighter in tone than your usual textbook and funny at times (this is after all a book by the author of Is the null-graph a pointless concept?).
+I loved the style of Buckley and Harary, much lighter in tone than your usual textbook and funny at times (this is, after all, a book by the author of Is the null-graph a pointless concept?).

 Kunen, Set Theory, 1980

 There is something very uplifting about the foundations of mathematics.
-A beginner would think it (to be specific: Zermelo-Fraenkel set theory) is a very quiet thing at the base of the base of all other science.
+A beginner would think it (to be specific: Zermelo-Fraenkel set theory) is a tranquil thing at the base of all other science.
 But you might know the story—to get much of the mathematics we use every day, say the real numbers, we need to add the axiom of choice.
-But if we do, we get all kinds of bizarre paradoxes—like that you can divide a sphere into finite number of pieces and reassemble it to two spheres of the same radii as the first.
+But if we do, we get all kinds of bizarre paradoxes—like that you can divide a sphere into a finite number of pieces and reassemble it to two spheres of the same radii as the first.
 Doesn’t this prove that math is just as unruly as humans?
 In other words, we can read a textbook about set theory like great literature expounding the depths of human nature.
 Maybe that’s a bit too far, but Kunen’s book is readable and not the kind of math textbook that makes you feel like you’ve run into a wall at the first theorem.

 Ambler, Adams, Gould, Spatial Organization, 1971

-My father (architect) had this as a textbook for some class in urban planning.
-It was always sitting on a shelf in my parents’ house and it didn’t interest me until just half a decade ago.
+My father (architect) had this as a textbook for some course in urban planning.
+It was always sitting on a shelf in my parents’ house, and it didn’t interest me until just half a decade ago.
 But, to my astonishment, it has so many ideas that currently float around in the network / comp-soc-sci / urban informatics communities.
 The optimal windowing of temporal networks to mention just one example:

-. . and finally two books much further from my research topics . .
+. . and finally, two books much further from my research topics . .

 McMahon, Understanding Language Change, 1994